03 Using R syntax

 .

-classifier <- load_from_disk("C:/classifiers/imdb_movie_reviews")
+classifier <- load_from_disk("examples/cls_imdb_movie_reviews")

-5.6 Predicting New Data
+5.7 Predicting New Data

 If you would like to apply your classifier to new data, two steps are necessary.
-You must first transform the raw text into a numerical expression by using exactly the same text embedding model that was used to train your classifier (see section 4).
+You must first transform the raw text into a numerical representation by using exactly the same text embedding model that was used to train your classifier (see section 4).
 In the case of our example classifier, we use our BERT model.

 # If our mode is not loaded

-bert_modeling <- load_from_disk("C:/text_embedding_models/bert_model")
+bert_modeling <- load_from_disk("examples/bert_te_model")

 # Create a numerical representation of the text